-In these cases, an attorney may be able to convince the courts to reduce a person’s fines and restore their driving privileges.
+In these cases, an attorney may be able to convince the courts to reduce a person’s fines and restore his or her driving privileges.

 Adopting a child is a wonderful time in a person’s life.
 To do so often requires them to jump through a lot of hoops and satisfy the state’s requirements.
 An attorney can assist a person in the following adoption cases.

 The most common case, stepparent adoptions involve a custodial parent’s new spouse adopting their child as their own.
 An attorney can assist the custodial and stepparent in meeting the requirements for adoption and having the absent parent sever all ties with the child(ren).

 Agency adoptions are a complex and nuanced process.
 An experienced adoption attorney can assist parents in navigating the process and filling out the lengthy paperwork associated with adopting a child through an agency.